Pureminds-Media/face_recognition/README.md

 - **History dashboard** — Visit history across four views: Attendance (first/last seen per person per day), Daily Summary, Per Person, and Per Location — all with footage playback.
 All date pickers display as dd-mm-yyyy.
 - **Analytics dashboard** — Top 10 Earliest Arrivals (by day), Top 10 Latest Arrivals (by day), and Top 10 Longest Working shown as an interactive horizontal bar chart (hover for duration tooltip), all filterable by period.
 - **Manual attendance** — "Add Manual" tab lets an admin backfill a person's attendance for a day (arrival/departure time) without a camera detection.
+- **Manual Detect** — a "Detect" button on the live feed freezes the current frame and runs face/head detection immediately, bypassing `AUTO_CAPTURE_ENABLED` and the normal auto-capture accumulation window.
+Opens a modal to assign detected faces to a person or capture a head-only crop as a reference photo.
+See [documentation.md](documentation.md#20-manual-detect).
+- **UI login & user management** — session-based login (`/login`) gates the browser UI, separate from the `API_KEY` external API gate.
+Users can be locked to a single branch (enforced server-side) and/or blocked from manual attendance.
+Admins manage accounts from Settings → User Management.
+See [documentation.md](documentation.md#19-ui-login--user-management).
+- **Per-camera motion gate override** — Settings → Camera lets each camera override the engine-wide motion gate on/off and threshold, for cameras that need different sensitivity than the rest.
 - **Camera Tracker** — Separate `/tracker` page for counting line-crossings on up to 4 pinned cameras, independent of visit tracking.
 See [documentation.md](documentation.md#17-camera-tracker-line-crossing) for setup details.
 - **Gate report export** — Excel (CSV) and print-to-PDF export buttons for the daily gate report in Settings → Reports.
 - **SSE attendance stream** — Real-time attendance events via Server-Sent Events